Where to Start after the death of a loved one

-Coping with the death of a loved one is never easy.
+Knowing where to start after the death of a loved one is never easy.
 Below is some information that will help guide you initially.
+We also have a downloadable guide, here.
 It is often a good idea to enlist the help and support of a trusted friend to make and receive phone calls, and assist in whatever way you need them to: walk the dog, pick kids up from school, grab some groceries etc.

-It is an extremely intense and confusing time, so don't hesitate to contact us with any questions you might have about what you need to do, even if your concerns aren't directly related to the funeral.
-We're well-versed in all topics relating to the loss of a loved one, and we are here to provide you with any answers, advice, and guidance you may need.
+It is an extremely intense and confusing time, so don’t hesitate to contact us with any questions you might have about what you need to do, even if your concerns aren’t directly related to the funeral.
+Artisan Funerals are well-versed in all topics relating to the loss of a loved one, and we are here to provide you with any answers, advice, and guidance you may need.

 When a death occurs while your loved one is in a hospital, care facility or hospice, the staff will notify you and the GP.
 If you’ve already given them the name of a funeral home, the staff will contact them as well.

 If the death is expected and occurs at home or anywhere else not listed above, the deceased has most likely been under the care of a GP or specialist.
 Notify them immediately, and then contact your funeral director.

 When a death is unexpected, and/or unexplained, the police should be notified at once.
 They will attend on behalf of the Coroner.
 If an ambulance has been in attendance, they will contact the police for you.
 It may be a number of days before the Coroner is able to release your loved one back to you.
 Let your funeral director know what has happened so we can be of assistance at the earliest opportunity.

 If you are at all unsure at any point….call us.

 After you’ve notified the appropriate professionals, you’ll want to notify friends and relatives of the death.
 It may be too painful for you to do this yourself.
 It’s absolutely okay for a trusted friend to make the call in your place.